casassg/events-landing/officers.md

 <div class="col-sm-8">
 The vice chair's responsibilities are to:

-1. Run CSGSA meetings in the chairs absence
+1. Run CSGSA meetings in the chair’s absence
-2. Manage and maintain membership records
+2. Manage and maintain organizational documents
 3. Manage regular email communication with members and student body
 4. Be responsible for minutes of meetings
 5. Assist the Chair where necessary

 </div>
 </div>
 </div>